mlflow/mlflow-export-import/README.md

 # Export and Import MLflow Experiments, Runs or Models

-Tools to export and import MLflow runs, experiments or registered models from one tracking server (Databricks workspace) to another.
+Tools to export and import MLflow objects (runs, experiments or registered models) from one tracking server (Databricks workspace) to another.
+For details see the [Databricks_MLflow_Object_Relationships](https://github.com/amesar/mlflow-resources/blob/master/slides/Databricks_MLflow_Object_Relationships.pdf) slide deck.

 Some of the reasons to use MLflow Export Import:
-  * Share and collaborate with data scientists in another tracking server.
+  * Share and collaborate with other data scientists in the same or another tracking server.
+    * For example, you can a favorable experiment/run from another user to your own workspace.
   * Backup your experiments.
   * Migrate experiments to another tracking server.
   * Disaster recovery.